Helping QuickBooks Online Customers

 02

-Users expect more clarity on procedure
+Users expect more emphasis on procedure

 In designs, more emphasis should be placed on the information where we communicate the procedure.
 Additionally, providing step-by-step instructions may be more helpful.